-Bret Stephens is a Pulitzer-prize winning journalist, currently an op-ed columnist for the New York Times and a senior political contributor at NBC.
-He has addressed and denounced anti-Semitism in the U.S. and abroad, emerging as a leading voice on the international stage defining Zionism today.
-He previously worked at the Wall Street Journal, and before that was the editor-in-chief of The Jerusalem Post.
+Bret Stephens is a Pulitzer Prize-winning journalist, an op-ed columnist for The New York Times, and a senior political contributor at NBC.
+He has addressed and denounced anti-Semitism in the U.S. and abroad, emerging as a leading voice on the international stage defending Zionism today.
+He previously worked at The Wall Street Journal, and before that was editor-in-chief of The Jerusalem Post.

 More About Bret Stephens

 The tide of public opinion, until recently so dull and vociferous in its opposition to neocons, is beginning to shift as Americans understand that a policy of inaction also has its price.
 Americans are once again prepared to hear the case against retreat.

 An American journalist is murdered and the president's defense chief calls ISIS an imminent threat.
 So does the U.S. have a strategy to defeat the terror group?

 President Obama talks about progress in ending the humanitarian crisis in Iraq.
 But is he committed to averting a military one and defeating the ISIS threat?

 ISIS makes liberals rediscover the necessity of hard power.